 Perhaps even more important was recognizing the tendency for new interfering habits to develop in response to the release of existing habits.
 I was continually surprised by how normal it was for me to attempt to “do” the unlearning of my habits, responding to a genuine release of interference by then attempting to replicate it through remembering how I thought I “did” it.
 The irony was, of course, that it was my doing that was the problem in the first place.
 In order to allow the natural intelligence to reestablish itself, I had to give up my attempts to interfere, even when the interference was well-intentioned.
 Only then did I experience freedom from my conditioned habits.
 I found this particular parallel to certain Eastern philosophies of non-doing, surrender, and non-resistance fascinating.
 The Alexander Technique, it seemed to me, could be viewed as an experiential parallel to these concepts, wherein the body’s free use was a microcosm of and a metaphor for free awareness.

 My breathing began to change.
 I started to experience greater ease in my body and in my breathing.
 As my habitual patterns gradually subsided, I began to discover the relief and freedom of a natural breath—something I had not experienced in years, and that perhaps I hadn’t experienced since I was a young child.
 The initial discoveries afforded me by the Alexander Technique led more deeply into work that was specifically breath-focused.
 Jessica Wolf’s work in “The Art of Breathing,” a sub-specialty of the Alexander Technique that also draws on the work of Carl Stough, was the most powerful tool I encountered for unlocking my body’s natural, free breath.
+[Additional information: Over the years, Jessica Wolf has taught and certified a number of other Alexander Technique teachers in the Art of Breathing.
+You may be able to find a practitioner in your area on this list.
+The Alexander teacher with whom I now co-facilitate the "Liberating the Natural Breath" course, Amira Glaser, is also a Certified Art of Breathing teacher.]
 As my study continued, I gradually found greater and greater freedom from the feelings of restriction and air hunger I had known for so long.
 My breathing began moving toward a place of greater effortlessness and satisfaction.

 The habitual compression of my chest—the result of years of following belly-breathing instructions that taught that my chest should not move and that I should encourage my abdomen to contract for the exhalation—eventually eased.
 However, whereas this chest-opening would have previously been impossible without triggering my forced-yawn and “reaching” impulses, now this tension could be released without my body reverting back to this old habit, the Alexander principles of inhibition and direction providing the means for this.
 The excessive focus I had developed on my abdomen’s role in the breath could now be left behind.
 So, too, could the habitual shoulder, neck, and back tension.
 As I began to unlock these habits, I was amazed by the freedom of breath that naturally emerged.
 It was true that there was a generous amount of movement in my abdomen, but now this was happening automatically and with greater freedom.
 Instead of this happening with the assistance of my abdominal muscles, which I realized I had been unknowingly engaging in my efforts to belly-breathe, it was now being freely propelled by the movement of my diaphragm.
 The same was true of my lower ribs, which began to gently swing as the lower lungs expanded, rather than being pulled open forcibly as in my previous habit of engaging the intercostals.